logicly-au/pmhc-mds-user-documentation/doc/faqs/system/development.rst

 The remaining features will be rolled out iteratively over the following months, and will be:

 * Develop pre-filled fields for interrelated field specifications
-* Ability to merge duplicate client records
 * An Online K5, K10+, and SDQ Outcome Measures Self-Service Interface (OMSSS)

-Regularly check the announcements on the `PMHC MDS home page <https://pmhc-mds.net/#/>`_ to keep informed.
+Regularly check the announcements on the `PMHC MDS home page <https://pmhc-mds.net/#/>`_ to remain informed.

 .. _dev-reports-faq:

 Reporting
 ~~~~~~~~~

-The following reports will be rolled out iteratively over the following months:

-* Category D reports: Key Performance Indicators

 The Department will consider local PHN reporting requirements in the next phase of reviewing current reporting functionality.

 The :ref:`system-report-types` that are currently available are:

 * Category A: Monitoring progress of MDS implementation
 * Category B: Monitoring overall service delivery
 * Category C: Monitoring implementation of stepped care
-* Category D reports: Key Performance Indicators (7 out of the 9 KPI reports are currently available)
+* Category D reports: Key Performance Indicators
 * Category E: Reports for data managers to monitor data supply

-Regularly check the announcements on the `PMHC MDS home page <https://pmhc-mds.net/#/>`_ to keep informed on development updates.
+Regularly check the announcements on the `PMHC MDS home page <https://pmhc-mds.net/#/>`_ to
+remain informed on development updates.

 .. _dev-MCI-faq:

 Master Client Index
 ~~~~~~~~~~~~~~~~~~~

-Current development for the Master Client Index is on hold.
+Current development for the master client index is on hold.

 Refer to the recent Department announcement on the `INFORMATION and ACTION: PHN CEO - Primary Mental Health Care Minimum Data Set Update | June 21, 2017 <https://www.pmhc-mds.com/communications/#/2017/06/21/FOR-INFORMATION-and-ACTION-PHN-CEO-Primary-Mental-Health-Care-Minimum-Data-Set-Update/>`_.